evoingram/newAQCWebsite/README.md

 ## Testing

-This site was tested in Brave, Firefox, Internet Explorer, Edge, and Chrome.
+This site was manually tested in Brave, Firefox, Internet Explorer, Edge, and Chrome.